DellGarcia/DellGarcia/README.md

 # 💬 A little about myself

-Hi my name is Lucas Del Puerto, I immersed in the world of technology, fascinated by the infinite possibilities and the incredible community of people in the middle of this explosion of technology.
-I'm curious to know how things work and I love solve problems with programming and the technology, It's incridible the feeling when are we going to solve the parts of a bigger problem.
+Hi my name is Lucas Del Puerto, I immersed in the world of technology, fascinated by the infinite possibilities and the fantastic community of people in the middle of this explosion of technology.
+I'm curious to know how things work and I love solve problems with programming and the technology, It's incredible the feeling when you break a big problem  in a small ones and starts to solve it little by little.

 <p align="center">
   <a href="https://github.com/dellgarcia">